Q: Why is clinical research important?

 Q: How do I know if I qualify for a clinical trial?

-A: Each clinical trial that is conducted has a specific set of criteria that a subject must meet in order to be considered eligible to participate.
-These criteria are called inclusion/exclusion criteria.
+A: Each clinical trial being conducted has a specific set of inclusion/exclusion criteria that a subject must meet in order to be considered eligible.
 A subject must meet ALL of the inclusion criteria and NONE of the exclusion criteria in order to participate in a clinical trial.
 Inclusion/Exclusion criteria vary on the type of clinical trial and specific disease field or clinical condition it is focusing on.

 Q: How do I consent to be in a clinical trial?